Can Lack Of Sleep Cause Anxiety Symptoms? Experts Weigh In

 This can further exacerbate feelings of fear and worry already present due to existing mental health issues such as generalized anxiety disorder (GAD).
 In other words, untreated cases of obstructive sleep apnea (OSA) alongside other types of sleeping disorders can directly contribute towards exacerbating pre-existing mental health problems such as GAD or even triggering new episodes altogether.

-It is clear why getting enough good quality sleep each night is essential not only for managing day-to-day life but also for keeping our bodies healthy over time and helping us cope effectively with stressful situations whenever they arise.
+It is clear why getting enough good quality sleep each night is essential for managing day-to-day life and keeping our bodies healthy over time, and helping us cope effectively with stressful situations whenever they arise.

-Without sufficient amounts of restful slumber, we risk compromising our immune systems while simultaneously perpetuating unhealthy habits like excessive worrying which are often linked closely with mood disorders like generalized anxiety disorder or major depressive disorder (MDD).
+Without sufficient restful slumber, we risk compromising our immune systems while perpetuating unhealthy habits like excessive worrying, often linked closely with mood disorders like generalized anxiety disorder or major depressive disorder (MDD).

 Understanding The Relationship Between Anxiety Disorders And Sleep Difficulties

 The relationship between anxiety disorders and sleep difficulties is complex.
-Sleep deprivation can both be a cause of, or an effect of, various forms of mental health problems such as generalized anxiety disorder (GAD).
+Sleep deprivation can cause or affect various mental health problems, such as generalized anxiety disorder (GAD).

 On the one hand, lack of sleep can lead to increased symptoms of anxiety that may contribute to the development of GAD.
 Conversely, individuals suffering from anxiety often find it difficult to fall asleep due to racing thoughts and worries.